saitaiky/notebook/docs/docs/cloud-computing/aws/storage/gateways.md

 Source: [How Volume Gateway works (architecture)](https://docs.aws.amazon.com/storagegateway/latest/vgw/StorageGatewayConcepts.html)

-In stored mode, all data is stored in the cloud, and only a minimal cache is maintained on-premises.
+In stored mode, **all data is stored in the cloud**, and only a minimal cache is maintained on-premises.
 This means that all data is available in the cloud, making it more durable and reducing the need for on-premises storage.
 Stored mode is ideal for scenarios where you need to keep a complete copy of your data in the cloud and prioritize durability and availability over local access performance.

 ## Recover